isomerpages/moe-northlandsec/_student-development-curriculum/CCE/MOE SEXUALITY EDUCATION IN SCHOOLS.md

 will discuss how one’s understanding of gender roles should not be limited by gender stereotypes, for example women can be pilots, while men can be nurses.</p>
-<p>&nbsp;</p>
-<p>Students learn to focus on their personal strengths to pursue their interests
+<p>&nbsp;Students learn to focus on their personal strengths to pursue their
-and build their self- confidence.</p>
+interests and build their self- confidence.</p>
-<p>&nbsp;</p>
-<p>Students will also learn about the definitions of biological sex, gender
+<p>&nbsp;Students will also learn about the definitions of biological sex,
-identity, gender expression and sexual orientation.
+gender identity, gender expression and sexual orientation.
 They will learn to treat everyone with respect and empathy.</p>
 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">